braindatalab/mri_preprocessing/README.md

 4. Monitoring & error handling
 5. Retrieving preprocessed data

 Besides the documentation, this repository also contains useful shell scripts.
-The procedures and tools described here have been applied to MRI brain scans from more than 3600 subjects originating from the [HBN](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/About.html) dataset.
+The procedures and tools described here have been applied to T1w images from more than 3600 subjects originating from the [HBN](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/About.html) dataset.
 This how-to will use the HBN dataset as an example case (referred to as the HBN project).

 For functional MRI data, the closely related [fMRIprep](https://fmriprep.org/en/latest/index.html) pipeline can be used.
 It should be possible to apply the same procedures and tools described here.

 ## Downloading data

 The MRI and EEG data of the [HBN dataset](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/downloads/downloads_MRI_R1_1.html) is stored on an AWS S3 bucket, where it is organized into folders by participant.
+All MRI data is compliant with the [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) specification.

 To visually inspect the data on the S3 bucket a GUI-based file-browser like [Cyberduck](https://cyberduck.io/) can be used.
 For the actual download, it is more convenient to use a cli-based tool like [Rclone](https://rclone.org/).

 In the case of the HBN project, the MRI data was downloaded to the directory `/scratch/hbnetdata/MRI`.
-As a result, the folder `MRI` contained all downloaded  participant folders.
-The downloaded data is compliant with the [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) standard.

 ### Rclone